Land sales and disposals

 It depends on what went wrong and how that affected you.
 If we find that something has gone wrong, we can ask the council to:

-- take action to put the matter right
+- act to put the matter right

 - remedy any financial loss, or